mrcjkb/haskell-tools.nvim/README.md

 [^1] It is suggested to use the [latest release tag](./CHANGELOG.md)
      and to update it manually, if you would like to avoid breaking changes.

+This project provides flake outputs in the form of a package and an overlay; use it as you wish in your nixos or home-manager configuration.

 ## Quick Setup